NHL Hall of Fame

 Later, he served as team captain (1979–81) before finishing his career with the Winnipeg Jets.
 Post-retirement, Savard became an NHL executive, guiding the Canadiens to Stanley Cups as general manager in 1986 and 1993.
 Inducted into the Hockey Hall of Fame in 1986, his legacy endures as one of the greatest two-way defensemen in league history.

-Savard's Awards and Records
+Savard's Awards and Honors

 • Won Conn Smythe Trophy — 1969